 Simple English definitions for legal terms

-Read a random definition: accessory
+Read a random definition: transaction cost

 Bad-faith enforcement is when someone sues another person for using something they claim to own, even though they know that the other person is not actually doing anything wrong.
 This can happen with patents, which are like special rights to make or sell something.
 Sometimes, a person with a patent will sue someone else for using something similar, even though the patent doesn't really apply.
 This is not fair and can be against the law.